-- the child, and still taking into account the best interests of the child; - Providing reports to other parties, police, particularly the regarding allegations of violations of children's rights.
+- the child, and still taking into account the best interests of the child; - Providing reports to other parties, particularly the police, regarding allegations of violations of children's rights.
 This last message plays a very important role.
-The commission has the authority to report to certain state institutions or the police if there are allegations of violations of children's If the violations systematically and were widespread, then the Commission could take an active stance in advocating for the rights of these children.
+The commission has the authority to report to certain state institutions or the police if there are allegations of violations of children's rights.
+If the violations occurred systematically and were widespread, then the Commission could take an active stance in advocating for the rights of these children.